realworldocaml/book/book/testing/README.md

 fronts.

-As we go through the rest of this chapter and introduce you to some of the available tooling, you should be able to see how each tool can help advance these goals.
+As we go through the rest of this chapter and introduce you to some of the available tooling, you should be able to see how each tool helps advance these goals.

 ## Inline tests